fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 The goal of Fusepool P3 project is to make publishing and processing of open data as linked data easy.
 For this purpose Fusepool P3 develops a set of software components that integrate seamlessly by well-defined APIs basing on Linked Data Best Practices and the Linked Data Platform standard.

-The Fusepool P3 project partners Provincia Autonoma di Trento (PAT) and Regione Toscana (RET) have been publishing Open Data and are supporting the development of applications and services in the tourism domain for several years.
+The Fusepool P3 project partners Provincia Autonoma di Trento (PAT) and Regione Toscana (RET) have been publishing Open Data and are supporting the development of applications and services in the tourism domain for several months.
 During this time both partners gained valuable experience in data creation, maintenance and publication.

 To ensure that the Fusepool P3 platform provides software that solves real world problems and provides added value for present and potential stakeholders, we enter into a dialogue with PAT and RET.
 This supports us in identifying problems they have in publishing open data and define use cases where Linked Open Data provides an additional value to them and the ultimate user of the data: Tourists visiting the regions.